Kawa-1/AWS_cloudformation_python/README.md

 <br/><br/>
 Starting this task i thought that i will be able to create one function to handle top 10 occupations and top 10 states.
 Nonetheless following the rules of task i found it hard to make dependency between desired layout of state_id e.g. FL, GA with worksite_postal_code.
-That is why i decided to get official kinda official Zip Codes Database in csv from: https://simplemaps.com/data/us-zips site.
+That is why i decided to get kinda official Zip Codes Database in csv from: https://simplemaps.com/data/us-zips site.
 It helped me a lot to somehow connect worksite_postal_code to specific state_id and it was mainly reason that i was not able to create one function to get top 10 occupation, top 10 states and things which would like analyze in the future...
 <br/><br/>